 Result.
 A clear structure of transitions between the product screens.

 What is it?
-Screen layouts that show the placement of key interface elements (buttons, form fields, image placement, etc.).
-There are Lo-fidelity (low fidelity) – simplified schemes, Hi-fidelity (high fidelity) – that already resemble the final design.
+Layouts of screens that show the placement of key interface elements (buttons, form fields, image placement, and so on).
+There are Lo-fidelity (low detail) – simplified diagrams, Hi-fidelity (high detail) – which resemble the final design.

 When is it used?
-Lo-fi – at the beginning, to quickly test ideas; Hi-fi – when the logic is already polished.
+Lo-fi – at the beginning, to quickly test ideas; Hi-fi – when the logic has already been refined.

 Result.
-A set of screens that are understandable to all team members, which can be quickly adjusted.
+A set of screens understandable to all team members that can be quickly adjusted.

 When is it used?
 When a good idea has been chosen and it needs to be thoroughly tested.
-It allows checking the logic and ease of interaction before involving real developers, which significantly saves the budget.
+It allows checking the logic and usability of the interaction before involving real developers, which significantly saves the budget.

 Result.
 Almost a "live" experience, where you can navigate between screens, fill in fields, etc. It allows testing the chosen solution and ensuring that it effectively solves the problem.

-At the final stage, we check how well the created prototypes meet the needs of users and whether they really solve their problem.
+At the final stage, we check how well the created prototypes meet users' needs and whether they truly solve their problem.
 They allow us to understand what changes need to be made to further improve the product.
 Therefore, after testing, designers return to the prototypes and refine them, as it is usually very difficult to create a perfect solution on the first try.

 What is it?
-A quick and informal method of testing prototypes or designs "on the go" with random people (often in high-traffic places like cafes, shopping malls, etc.).
-This can include paper prototypes, where you show sketches on paper and ask what a user would do to solve the given task, as well as interactive prototypes in Figma.
+A quick and informal method of testing prototypes or designs "on the go" with random people (often in crowded places like cafes, shopping malls, etc.).
+This can include paper prototypes where you show sketches on paper and ask what a user would do to solve a given task, as well as interactive prototypes in Figma.

 When is it used?
-When there are initial prototypes to test and significant time constraints.
+When there are initial prototypes for testing and significant time constraints.

 Result.
-In a short period, you can check how understandable the interface is, whether there are problems with interaction scenarios, and immediately gather initial ideas for improvement.
-Of course, Guerilla Testing does not replace full usability testing with detailed scenarios and carefully selected participants, but it is a great way to get initial reactions when the product is at early stages of development or when time and budget are limited.
+In a short period of time, you can check how understandable the interface is, whether there are issues with interaction scenarios, and immediately gather initial ideas for improvement.
+Of course, Guerrilla Testing does not replace full usability testing with detailed scenarios and carefully selected participants, but it is a great way to get initial reactions when the product is in the early stages of development or when time and budget are limited.

 What is it?
-Usability testing (юзабіліті) or ergonomic testing is research to check how convenient it is to use the interface to perform a specific task.
+Usability testing (usability) or ergonomic testing is a study to check how convenient it is to use the interface to perform a specific task.
 Such tests are conducted on real people using interactive prototypes or finished products.

 In most cases, the UX designer provides a device with the prototype running, explains what needs to be done, and observes the user.
-Everything is then carefully noted and subsequently analyzed.
-Sometimes a voice recorder is used for comments.
+Everything is then carefully noted and analyzed later.
+Sometimes a recorder is used for comments.
 After conducting numerous tests, conclusions can be drawn about how successful the chosen solution is or which hypothesis worked better.

 There are special services for remote usability testing.
-There, prototypes are run on users' computers and a video recording of the screen is made with voice comments from the participants (sometimes video from a webcam is recorded, so you can even see the user's facial expressions and emotions).
+There, prototypes are launched on users' computers, and a screen recording is made with voice comments from the participants (sometimes video from a webcam is recorded, so you can even see the user's facial expressions and emotions).

 When is it applied?
-After creating the prototype, before final development.
-Or already after the product is created if we want to improve it and identify issues.
+After creating the prototype, before the final development.
+Or already after the product is created, if we want to improve it and identify issues.

 Result.
-A list of problems and a table with metrics on the effectiveness of solving user tasks.
+A list of issues and a table with metrics on the effectiveness of solving user tasks.
 As well as recommendations for improvement.

 As already mentioned, in the design process, there is often a need to return to previous steps to review or improve the developed solutions.
 For example, during prototype testing, issues may arise that require changes to the initial concepts or even to the problem formulation.
-If users exhibit unexpected behavior, designers may return to the research stage to better understand their needs, and then adjust ideas or create a new prototype.
-This approach ensures that the final product best meets user expectations.
+If users exhibit unexpected behavior, designers may return to the research stage to better understand their needs, and afterwards adjust ideas or create a new prototype.
+This approach ensures that the final product meets users' expectations as closely as possible.

 Double Diamond Concept

-If we analyze all the stages we just discussed, we can see that the problem-solving process has a two-step structure: problem exploration and solution creation.
-Each step includes two phases: divergence (idea generation, research) and convergence (analysis and selection of the most important problems and the best approach for solutions).
+If we analyze all the stages we have just reviewed, we can see that the problem-solving process has a two-step structure: problem exploration and solution creation.
+Each step includes two phases: divergence (idea generation, exploration) and convergence (analysis and selection of the most important problems and the best approach to the solution).

-The model helps avoid typical mistakes by ensuring a deep understanding of the problem and a focus on user needs.
+The model helps to avoid common mistakes by ensuring a deep understanding of the problem and a focus on user needs.
 It fosters the creation of effective and innovative solutions.

-Your design process should be flexible and adapted to specific conditions, taking into account time, budget, and resource constraints.
-Not all stages we discussed are necessarily needed in every project.
-For example, in small projects with a limited budget, research and analysis stages can be shortened or combined, relying on existing knowledge.
+Your design process should be flexible and adaptable to specific conditions, taking into account time, budget, and resource constraints.
+Not all the stages we covered are necessarily needed in every project.
+For example, in small projects with a limited budget, the research and analysis stages can be shortened or combined, relying on existing knowledge.
 At the same time, complex projects may require a more detailed approach with a full cycle of stages.

-A key factor in building the process is the balance between the quality of the result and the available resources.
-If time or funds are limited, it is important to prioritize the stages that will contribute the most to achieving the project's goals.
-For example, in the case of a limited budget, special attention can be paid to rapid prototyping and user testing, which allows for quick feedback and product improvement.
+A key factor in building the process is the balance between the quality of the outcome and the available resources.
+If there is not enough time or funds, it is important to prioritize the stages that will make the greatest contribution to achieving the project goals.
+For example, in the case of a limited budget, particular attention can be paid to rapid prototyping and user testing, which allows for quick feedback and product improvement.

 Typical Day of a UX Designer

-The typical day of a UX designer consists of various tasks depending on the project's development stage.
-The morning usually starts with checking emails, planning tasks, and meetings.
+A typical day for a UX designer consists of various tasks that depend on the stage of the project development.
+The morning usually begins with checking emails, planning tasks, and meetings.
 Next, the designer may conduct research: analyzing user data, reviewing analytics, or communicating with users.
 Part of the day is spent creating prototypes and mockups in specialized tools such as Figma or Protopie.
-Regular team meetings are held to discuss work results, receive feedback, or clarify project requirements.
-At the end of the day, the designer may engage in testing their solutions, work on improving functionality, or prepare materials for handoff to developers.
+Regular team meetings are held to discuss work results, get feedback, or clarify project requirements.
+At the end of the day, the designer may engage in testing their solutions, work on improving functionality, or prepare materials for handover to developers.

-From now on, this course is designed for independent study and completion of homework assignments.
-I understand that some tasks may be challenging for you.
+From now on, this course is designed for independent study and completing homework assignments.
+I understand that some tasks may not be easy for you.

-For additional support, please use the chat in Telegram.
-Here you can ask questions related to the lessons or view examples of correct execution from other students.
+For additional support, use the chat in Telegram.
+Here you can ask questions related to the lessons or view examples of correct completion from other students.

 The chat is not available for citizens of Russia.

 We will practice conducting user interviews from the first stage of the design process (observation).
-To begin, we need to choose a project topic that we will be working on.
+To start, we need to choose a project topic that we will work on.
 This is a fictional product, but imagine that you will be working on it as a UX designer.
-Here is a list, choose what you like best (or you can come up with your own product):
+Here is a list, choose what you like the most (or you can come up with your own product):

-- Mobile fitness app.
-Workout tracking, meal planning, motivational reminders.
+- Mobile fitness application.
+Tracking workouts, meal planning, motivational reminders.

 - Ready meal delivery service.
 Various diets, subscriptions, personalized recommendations.

-- Budget (finance) planning app.
+- Budget (finance) planning application.
 Expenses, savings, expense diaries, payment reminders.

-- Foreign language learning app.
+- Foreign language learning application.
 Daily lessons, gamification, social interactions between users.

 - Online platform for finding tutors or courses.
-Teacher ratings, class schedules, reviews, specialization search.
+Teacher ratings, class schedules, reviews, search by specialization.

 - Mental health care app.
 Meditations, stress relief tips, mood diary.

 Great!
 Now you need to create a list of 5–8 key questions that you will ask potential users.
-Here are some tips on how to do this correctly:
+Here are a few tips on how to do this correctly:

 - Formulate open-ended questions.
-An open question encourages the respondent to share details, examples, stories.
-For example, instead of asking, “Is it convenient for you to use such a service?”, ask: “Tell me how you usually perform this action?”.
+An open-ended question encourages the respondent to share details, examples, stories.
+For example, instead of asking "Is it convenient for you to use such a service?" ask: "Tell me how you usually perform this action?".

 - Avoid leading questions.
-For instance, don’t ask: “You probably love shopping online, right?”.
-Instead, it’s better to say: “Tell me about your online shopping experience.
-How does it differ from offline shopping?”.
+For instance, don’t ask: "You probably love shopping online, right?".
+Instead, it’s better to say: "Tell me about your experience with online shopping.
+How does it differ from offline shopping?".

 - Ask clarifying questions.
-If the user answers briefly, make sure to find out more: “What exactly was difficult in this process?”, “Why did you make that decision?”
+If the user answers briefly, make sure to find out more: "What exactly was difficult about this process?", "Why did you make that decision?".

 - Structure the interview.
 Introduce yourself, talk about yourself and the purpose of the interview.
-Start by asking something general (“What apps/programs do you use most often and why?”).
+Start by asking something general ("What apps/programs do you use most often and why?").
 Then move on to specific scenarios related to your product/idea.
-Finally, thank them for their time and explain why it matters.
+Finally, thank them for their time and explain why it’s important.

 Examples of questions: